Predrag-Jandric/Split-Smart/expense-splitter/BACKLOG.md

 - deploy the app, TEST it and update live link in the readme
 - when project is finished, UPDATE readme so that its COMPLETE

-- why do circular elements distort on smaller sizes ?

 ---

 ## OVERALL

+- fix vulnerabilities

+---

+## DONE

+- updated images
+- responsive edit contributions on small screens
 - replace notif toasts
 - test modal on small screens
-- responsive edit contributions on small screens

----

-## DONE

-- distribute remainging % is twitchy
-- add animations to modal opening and closing
+- why do circular elements distort on smaller sizes ?